box/developer.box.com/guides/embed/ui-elements/explorer-metadata.md

 ---
 # Metadata view with Content Explorer

 With Content Explorer you can also display files and folders based on their metadata.
-This view is called the metadata view and uses metadata template and metadata query to find the data you want to display.
+The metadata view uses metadata template and metadata query to find the data you want to display.

 ## Create and configure an app